 July 2011

-Danish manufacturer, Glunz & Jensen, enjoys global success from innovative green CTP solution.
+Glunz & Jensen, enjoys global success from innovative green CTP solution.

-Demand for Glunz & Jensen’s new generation of environmentally friendly plate making systems has surpassed all expectations for the Danish based Pre-press manufacturer.
+Demand for Glunz & Jensen’s new generation of environmentally friendly plate making systems has surpassed all expectations for the Scandanavian based Pre-press manufacturer.

 In April 2011, Glunz & Jensen officially launched the PlateWriterTM 3000, a 2-up and 4-up chemistry-free CtP system for small to mid-size commercial printers.
 However, since then orders have been received from so many different countries as far afield as: New Zealand, Malaysia, USA, Hungary, Turkey, Dubai, France, Germany, England and Spain, that Glunz & Jensen’s manufacturing division for the PlateWriter 3000 is struggling to keep up.